 Any music that you choose must be:

-If the music you want to play during the ceremony is pre-recorded, we have to check that your CD is compatible with our sound systems.
-Music compatibility check:
+If the music you want to play during the ceremony is not pre-recorded and your ceremony is at a local registration office, we have to check that your CD is compatible with our sound systems.

 We suggest that you select a few pieces of music:

 Please note: the tracks on the CD you submit need to be arranged from 1 to 8 as described above.